Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system: Model Hamiltonian

 \subsection{Density of states}

 Now we briefly discuss the density of states (DOS) in the presence of a magnetic field.
-The DOS at energy $E$ can be expressed
+The DOS at energy $E$ can be expressed as

 where $\Omega=L_x\times L_y$.
 To perform the summation over $k_y$ we use the fact that the center of the cyclotron orbits $x_c=k_yl_c^2$ is always restricted to the system size i.e., $0<k_yl_c^2<L_x$ which yields $\sum_{k_y} \;\rightarrow\; (L_y / 2\pi) \int_0^{L_x / l_c^2} dk_y \;=\; \Omega / (2 \pi l_c^2)$ which is the degeneracy of each Landau level.
-Using this we get
+Using this, we get

-The DOS states exhibit a series of delta functions with energy.
+which exhibits a series of delta functions with energy.
 However, it's valid for a clean system without any impurities or disorder.
 In a realistic situation, the LLs are always broadened due to the presence of impurities.
-The impurity-induced Landau level broadening can be incorporated via a Gaussian distribution as
+The impurity-induced Landau level broadening can be incorporated via a Gaussian distribution of the delta function as

 where $D_0 = 1 / (2 \pi l_c^2 \, \Gamma \sqrt{2 \pi})$ and is the width of Gaussian distribution.
 The impurity-induced LL broadening was experimentally found to be weakly dependent on the magnetic field as $\Gamma\propto \sqrt{B}$.
-We keep broadening weak as $\Gamma=0.0001\sqrt{B}$ meV to ensure that LLs are well separated.
-We plot DOS at $E=E_F$ using Eq.~\ref{dos} in Fig. \ref {DOS} showing oscillations with the magnetic field.
+We keep broadening weak as $\Gamma=0.1\sqrt{B}$ meV to ensure that LLs are well separated.
+We plot DOS at $E=E_F$ using Eq.~(\ref{dos1}) in Fig. (\ref {DOS}) showing oscillations with the magnetic field.
 This oscillation is a direct manifestation of discrete energy levels (LLs), also known as the Shubnikov-de Haas oscillation.

-We also note in Fig.\ref{DOS_a} the appearance of a beating pattern when the Fermi level is placed at $E_F=1$meV.
+We also note in Fig.~(\ref{DOS_a}) the appearance of a beating pattern when the Fermi level is placed at $E_F=1$ meV.
 This can be attributed to the superposition of two oscillatory DOS with closely spaced frequencies, belonging to two bands of the same spin branch.
-Here, we comment that such beating was also noted in the conventional RSOI system, but there it was due to the superposition of two opposite spin branches \cite{Das1989,Wang2003}.
-In Fig. \ref{DOS_b}, the same is plotted for a relatively higher magnetic field.
-Here, the beating pattern is suppressed because of the large frequency difference between the two bands.
-In Fig. \ref{DOS_c}, the Fermi level is set relatively high, allowing contribution to the DOS from both branches, which leads to a distorted beating pattern.
+Here, we comment that such beating was also noted in the conventional RSOI system, but there it was due to the superposition of two opposite spin branches \cite{Das1989, Wang2003}.
+This beating pattern persists up to $B \approx 0.16$~T, as illustrated in Fig.~(\ref{DOS_b}).
+In the higher magnetic field regime, however, the beating is suppressed due to the significant frequency difference between the two bands.
+In Fig.~(\ref{DOS_c}), the Fermi level is set relatively high, allowing contribution to the DOS from both branches, which leads to a distorted beating pattern.

 Now we briefly discuss the behaviour of the Fermi level with the magnetic field for a fixed carrier density.
 To obtain the Fermi energy ($E_F$) in the presence of a magnetic field, we start with the expression of carrier density $n_e$ as